 Excellent low input lag, partially due to the fast scan time of 75Hz.
 The only non-native resolution that supports 75Hz is 1920x1080, but it had the same low input lag which is great.
 The input lag with BFI (1ms Blur Reduction) enabled is much higher but is still fairly low.

 The LG 29UM69G-B is an ultrawide monitor with a ~21:9 aspect ratio.
 Its native resolution is 1080 pixels high but 2560 pixels wide, which is very striking on first impression.
 This makes it great for putting two windows side by side and for immersive gaming (see our recommendations for the best ultrawide gaming monitors).
 This resolution and size is better than most 1080p FHD monitors, but not as good as 27" 1440p monitors for most usage because this ultrawide isn't very tall (see our recommendations for the best ultrawide monitors).

-This LG ultrawide monitor supports some extra features such as:
+This LG ultrawide monitor supports some extra features like:

 We tested the 29" model (29UM69G-B), however, the monitor is also available in a larger 34" size (34UM69G-B).

 If someone comes across a different type of panel or if their LG 29UM69G-B doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 The LG 29UM69G is a decent ultrawide monitor and although it has good gaming performance with FreeSync, it is limited by the 75Hz refresh rate.
 Depending on your budget and specific use, some of the monitors below may be a better choice.
 See our recommendations for the best 28-32 inch monitors and the best gaming monitors under $300.